andywillis/uws-journal/README.md

 # to do

-* home icon for filtered entries
+* home icon for filtered entries?
-* tests
 * favourites filter
 * image pre-fetch
+* maps